tencent cloud

 If the existing tags do not meet your requirements, go to the Tag Management page to create tags.

-4. Click OK, and the system will display a message indicating that the modification is successful.
+4. Click OK, and the system displays a message indicating that the modification is successful.
 You can view the bound tags in the Resource Tag column of the cluster.

 Filtering Resources by Tag Key